techshop/EEE-301-IoT/README.md

 # EEE-305: Internet of things

-## class is currently in development
+Class is currently in development